-TPP2210.
+TPP 2210.
 Touring Theatre.
 A course for participation in the organization, construction, rehearsal, and performance of a touring production.
 Credit for this course will be received only by members of the ensemble who have been selected by audition.
 3 semester hours credit.
 [A]

 TSL 3520.
 Language and Cultural Understanding.
 The course is designed to provide students with information and skills concerning the education of students who have limited English proficiency (LEP).
 The course addresses recognizing the need for training in order to work with LEP students and focuses on cross cultural understanding and methods of teaching speakers of other languages.
 It also focuses on working with the families of the LEP students.
-Fifteen (15) hours of field experience are required for course completion.
 This course has been designated as an International/Diversity Course.
-3 semester hours.
+Ten hours of field experience are required for course completion.
+3 semester hours credit.
 [A]